Dog's journey at Animal Cancer Care and Research Center inspires owners, clinical professionals

 The following year, after recovering from the chest tear, Joe had another moment that frightened the Mayos and uncovered a deeper problem.

-“On this one day toward the end of March, he came in from playing ball and he just stood there in the middle of our den,” Mayo recalled.
+“On this one day toward the end of March, he came in from playing ball and he just stood there in the middle of our den,” Mayo said.
 “I thought, ‘What in the world’s wrong with you?’
 Something’s going on.
 It was really weird.”

 Swelling found in the same general area as the chest tear previously was biopsied and found to be lymphoma.